relativitydev/relativity-trace-documentation/docs/user_documentation.md

 ### Identifying Files to Exclude

 Filter your document list to only show Extracted Files using the `Trace Is Extracted` field.
 Use the `Tally/Sum/Average` mass operation to identify documents that have many copies within the workspace.
 Select the "Tally" option within the mass operation and then select the `Trace Document Hash` field to tally on.
 Sort the table by Trace Document Hash's that have the most copies in the workspace.

+> **NOTE:** If you are attempting to run `Tally/Sum/Average` on more than one million documents you may want to reduce the volume by using the `Sample` function to increase performance.

 ![trace-excluded-tally](media/user_documentation/2340983024970923840.png)